BJudge/Javascript-fizzbuzz/README.md

 # Javascript-fizzbuzz
-# Practicing Fizzbuzz in Javascript.s
+# Practicing Fizzbuzz in Javascript.